atomisthq/docs/docs/developer/prerequisites.md

 repositories and require _repo_ scope to do their work, e.g., comment on issues, create PRs, and create repositories.

+You will create a suitable GitHub token in the following section.

 !!! warn
     If you created your token before 2017-11-20, it may have been created with just the _read:org_ scope.
 If this is the case, the